resoai/TileBoard-addon/README.md

 Should you have any ideas or questions please post them on the home-assistant forum or create an issue on Github.

+## Installation

+1. Go to `Supervisor`, then click `Add-on Store`.
+2. Click the "three dots" in the top-right corner and select `Repositories`.
+3. Enter `https://github.com/resoai/TileBoard-addon` in the input field and click `Add`.
+4. The `Tileboard` addon should appear in the list.
+Click it and then click `Install`.

 ## Configuration

 Configure the `configFolder` in the configuration tab (defaults to `tileboard`).
 This should be a folder inside of `config/`.
 Add your configuration files in the configured folder.